-Even though I have an Internet domain and ISP email accounts I use my Gmail account as an alternative account.
+Even though I have an internet domain I use my Gmail account as an alternative account.
 To eliminate the need to log into Gmail I have incoming Gmail forwarded to my domain account.
 My cell phone is Android based and Google wants to tie everything to your Gmail account.